-Ok, but only if you feel extremely guilty for having such a plan, and guilt is making you miserable.
+Ok, but only if you feel extremely guilty for having such a plan, and the guilt makes you miserable.
 I spend another conflict token.

 Ahahahah no!
 The Alien really hates humanity.
-She can not feel guilty, I wont let that happen... no way!
+She can not feel guilty, I won't let that happen... no way!
 Let's throw some dice.

-Ok, we have to decide which Ability stat applies.
+Ok, we have to decide which ability stat applies.
 I think that if the Alien Druid wants to destroy almost the whole of humanity but doesn't feel guilty about it, it's because she's very self confident.
-Then I would go for the Ability of Charisma.
+I would go for the ability of Charisma.
 Do you agree?